 What Kinds of Trade Careers are there?

 Trade school careers are those that require very specific skill-sets or hand-on training.
 In truth, most of the people in today’s workforce started their career path with short courses from a technical college of a vocational school.
-In this section, we provide you with a list of trade jobs in today’s market.
-Some of the highest paying but easiest trade jobs include:
+A Trade School Degree can quickly boost your income and employability.
+In this section, we provide you with a list of trade degrees in high-demand.
+These trade degrees prepare students for jobs in today’s market.
+Some of the highest paying and best trade degree jobs include:

 - Boiler makers